-The prints will go on display at The Hepworth Wakefield from 19 January – 2 June 2019 and will also be on display at Phillips auction house in Berkeley Square, London, 17 – 25 January 2019.
+The prints are on display at The Hepworth Wakefield from 19 January – 2 June 2019 and went on display at Phillips auction house in Berkeley Square, London, 17 – 25 January 2019.

 Building on the success of the first year of the project in 2018, which engaged over 1,000 primary and secondary school students from the Wakefield district, The Hepworth Wakefield has partnered this year with Turner Contemporary in Margate who will run a pilot of the project in their district, with support from Art Fund.

 The prints are available to purchase from our shop for £500 in editions of 40.
 All funds generated from the print sales will fund the learning programme.
 You can also purchase all ten prints (including the 2018 prints by Martin Creed, Jeremy Deller, Anthea Hamilton, Helen Marten, Haroon Mirzaand Rose Wylie) in a presentation portfolio for £4,000.

 For all enquiries please contact our Editions team on 01924 247375 or email email@example.com

 A set of the limited-edition prints will be gifted to six Wakefield schools who will also take part in a learning and engagement project with local artists and The Hepworth Wakefield.
 Low-cost posters and a free online teaching resource, funded by the Worshipful Company of Stationers, will be available to schools nationally later in the year.